TrustMateSA/MagentoPlugin/README.md

 AFTER UPDATE:

 No action is required, reviews will download periodically (1000 in single job run).
-If you want to speed up this process temporarly change cron job in module to be run more often, avoiding overlapping).
+If you want to speed up this process - temporarly change cron job in module to be run more often, avoiding overlapping.

 ## To version 2.1.0